gardenlinux/gardenlinux-nvidia-installer/README.md

 ### Background

-Compiling drivers on Container Linux is typically non-trivial because the OS ships without build tools and no obvious way to access the kernel sources.
-Modulus works by compiling your kernel modules inside of a Garden Linux developer container, which contains the kernel headers and compiler.
+Compiling drivers for Garden Linux is typically non-trivial because the OS ships without build tools and no obvious way to access the kernel sources.
+This project works by compiling the kernel modules at build-time inside of a Garden Linux developer container (which contains the kernel headers and compiler) and then placing the resulting files into a Docker image from which they can be installed at runtime.

-### Compiling NVIDIA Kernel Modules

-Modulus makes it easy to automatically compile kernel modules for NVIDIA GPUs.
-See the [NVIDIA README](nvidia/README.md) for detailed instructions.

 ### Local Build and release the installer image

 To locally build the nvidia-installer image, first make sure the required Garden Linux DEB files are uploaded to Swift (see [gardenlinux-dev/README.md](gardenlinux-dev/README.md)) and then run the following, changing the NVIDIA driver & Garden Linux versions as needed:

 ```bash
 docker build --build-arg DRIVER_VERSION=515.65.01 --build-arg GARDENLINUX_VERSION=934.6.0 .